fr0xk/Scripts/Markdown/trendfollowing.md

 - **Systematic and Rule-based Approach**: Trend Following relies on predetermined rules and objective indicators, removing emotional bias and subjectivity from investment decisions.

-However, it is important to consider the following aspects when implementing Trend Following strategies:
+But please consider the following aspects (risks) when implementing Trend Following strategies:

 - **Whipsaw Risk**: Trend Following strategies are vulnerable to whipsaws, which occur when markets experience short-term price reversals.
 This can result in losses as positions are exited prematurely.